This gold slime recipe is one of my most favorite slimes to make with children!

 My son, my students, and I have been having a little too much fun with slime for years and years now!
 It’s incredibly engaging sensory play for the kiddos, along with being an interesting science activity.

 What about you?
 Do you know how to make slime with kids?

 The Inspiration Behind the Slime

 This particular slime idea started with a slime-themed chat I had with Asia of Fun at Home with Kids.
-I’ve made slime with Engineer and my students many times in the past.
+I’ve made slime with my son and my students many times in the past.
 So when Asia told me about a “Slime Week” challenge, my wheels started churning.

 A Word about Safety

 While the kids and I have never had an adverse reaction to these slime ingredients, I can’t account for anyone else’s personal reactions.
 Make and play with slime at your own discretion.